mosaicnetworks/babble/docs/fastsync.rst

 A Root is a data structure containing condensed information about the ancestors of the first Events to be added to the Hashgraph.
-Each participant has a Root, containing a *SelfParent* - the direct ancestor of the first Event for the corresponding participant - and *Others* - a map of parents matched to Event hashes for which they are Other-Parent.
+Each participant has a Root, containing a *SelfParent* - the direct ancestor of the first Event for the corresponding participant - and *Others* - a map of Event hashes to OtherParents.
 These parents are instances of the **RootEvent** object, which is a minimal version of the Hashgraph Event, containing only the information we need.
 RootEvents also contain information about the Index, Round, and LamportTimestamp of the corresponding Events.
 The Root itself contains a NextRound field, which helps in calculating the Round of its direct descendant.

 ::